 Losing that admin password for WordPress is often troublesome.
 Whether you forgot what it was or someone hacked the account and changed it, you need access.
 Usually, you can reset this by using the “forgot password” link on the login screen.
 But what if the email address for the admin account is also changed?
-That’s when a manual reset is probably a better idea.
+That’s when you will have to manually reset the WordPress admin password.

 Today, I’m going to show you how to reset your admin password using phpMyAdmin from cPanel.
 You’ll be accessing the site’s database, but don’t worry, the site will be fine.